 After the assessment stage, all applicants will receive a short summary of key feedback regarding their applications irrespective of whether they are successful or not.
-BEIS aims to have provided all feedback to applicants once all applications have been reviewed and assessed.
+BEIS aims to provide feedback to applicants once all applications have been reviewed and assessed.
 Feedback will be given at the same time as the successful/ unsuccessful letters are sent to the applicants.